CocoaPods/CocoaPods/README.md

 # CocoaPods

-CocoaPods is an Objective-C library package manager.
-It tries to take away all hard work of maintaining your dependencies, but in a lean and flexible way.
+CocoaPods is an Objective-C library dependency/package manager.
+It tries to take away all hard work of maintaining your dependencies.

-Its goal is to create a more centralized overview of open-source libraries and unify the way in which we deal with them, like RubyGems[http://rubygems.org] does for the Ruby community.
+Its goal is to create a more centralized overview of open-source libraries and unify the way in which we deal with them, like [RubyGems](http://rubygems.org) does for the Ruby community.

 CocoaPods will: